-The Company's principal financial instruments comprise advances from related parties.
+The Company's principal financial liabilities comprise trade and other payables and advances from related parties.
 The main purpose of these financial liabilities is to finance the Company's operations.
-The Company's principal financial assets include cash and cash equivalents and receivables that derive directly from its operations.
-Other financial instruments consist of financial assets at FVOCI and deposits.
+The Company's principal financial assets include cash and cash equivalents that derive directly from its operations.
+Other financial instruments consist of financial assets at fair value through other comprehensive income (FVOCI) and advances from a related party.

 The main risks arising from the Company's financial instruments are credit risk, liquidity risk and equity price risk.
-The BOD and the management review and approve policies of managing each of the risks, and they are summarized below.
+The BOD and the management review and approve policies of managing each of the risks and they are summarized below.